evkx/evkx.github.io/content/models/zeekr/x/X_Privilege_AWD/_index.md

 ---
 title: Zeekr X Privilege AWD
 linktitle: "X Privilege AWD"
 description: "Zeekr X Privilege AWD is an all-electric crossover with a WLTP range of up to 400 km (249 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true